 - Julienne (6 options from 2 x 2mm to 8 x 8 mm)

-Waring Commercial WFP14S Batch Bowl Food Processor with LiquiLock Seal System, 3-1/2-Quart
+Waring Commercial WFP14S Batch Bowl Professional Food Processor with LiquiLock Seal System, 3-1/2-Quart

 This monster of a food processor can process up to 700 pounds of food per hour.
-That fact alone says a lot.
+Certainly, that fact alone says a lot.

 Features included in the standard model: